 How to Choose the Right GPS for Your Boat

-But before getting overwhelmed, you should take a few moments to decide how you plan to use your GPS.
+Before getting overwhelmed, you should take a few moments to decide how you plan to use your GPS.
 This information can point you directly to the right GPS.

 Why You Need a GPS on Your Boat